Does this test have other names?

 What do my test results mean?

 Results are given in micrograms per liter (mcg/L).
-Normal results are less than 90
+Normal results are 5 to 70 mcg/L.

 Higher myoglobin levels mean that you may have muscle damage, but they don't show

 where the damage took place.
-Your healthcare provider will order other tests to confirm
+Your healthcare provider will likely order other tests

 Coma or another situation in which you don't move for a long period of time